jonmv/hello-world/README.md

 # hello-world
 Nothing to see here; move along!

 This is indeed the "Hello World!" exercise.
+Yes it is!